kevvkevvi/PQ3-Smart-Cookies/README.md

 # How to Run
 1. Pip install inflect, nympy, joblib, and tqdm on your terminal
-2. Run program under the format: python3.7 cookie_generation.py [number of iterations] [name of save file]
+2. Run program under the format: python3.7 cookie_generation.py [number of iterations] [name of save file] (recommended 50 iterations)
+3. Open saved file in Markdown format.
-3. Enjoy baking!
+4. Enjoy baking!